xiaziyna/PyStarshade/docs/paper/paper.md

 ![A starshade imaging simulation shown at a wavelength of 500 nm with a synthetic exoplanetary input scene (generated with ExoVista): three exoplanets are directly visible, while two more sit inside the starshade suppression zone.
 The scene assumes a 60 m HWO starshade paired with a 6 m segmented telescope; the planets in the scene have planet-to-star flux ratios between $10^{-8}$ and $10^{-10}$. \label{fig:example}](exo_scene.png){ width=50% }

 Fourier optics simulations of starshades and telescope apertures require fine spatial pixel scales to accurately model diffraction without aliasing errors across multiple stages of propagation.
-Traditional fast Fourier transforms (FFTs) require large zero-padding factors to accomplish this, increasing computational cost. `PyStarshade` implements the Bluestein FFT [@bluestein] (related to the chirp Z-transform) to compute optical fields at arbitrary spatial scales without zero-padding, thereby achieving greater efficiency than the FFTs or discrete Fourier transforms (DFTs). `PyStarshade` implements the Bluestein FFT using `Numpy` [@numpy] FFTs and arrays.
+Traditional fast Fourier transforms (FFTs) require large zero-padding factors to accomplish this, increasing computational cost. `PyStarshade` implements the Bluestein FFT [@bluestein] (related to the chirp Z-transform) to compute optical fields at arbitrary spatial scales without zero-padding, thereby achieving greater efficiency than the FFTs or discrete Fourier transforms (DFTs). `PyStarshade` implements the Bluestein FFT using `NumPy`[@numpy] FFTs and array operations.

 Furthermore, `PyStarshade` implements a novel technique to chunk Bluestein FFT calculations, which mitigates memory bottlenecks.
 A set of unit tests is provided to validate the Fourier diffraction tools. `PyStarshade` precomputes fields, point spread functions, and throughput grids for different stages of the optical propagation chain.
 This allows flexibility in modifying instrument parameters or telescope aperture masks. `PyStarshade` optionally interfaces with HCIPy [@hcipy] to generate telescope apertures and the resulting imaging.